FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 The Court’s discretion.

 The Judge will weigh up all the factors.
 They will then consider whether some have more significance than others as appropriate to each individual case.
-The Judge has very wide discretion.
+The Judge has wide discretion.
 As such, each case and the outcome can be very different.

 Divorce Stories.